WordPressUtilities/wpucacheblocks/README.md

 }
 ```

+### Settings per block :

+#### path (string)

+Path to the file, relative to the Stylesheet Directory.
+You can also use 'fullpath', which is an absolute path to the file that will be cached.

+#### expires (int: default 3600)

+Duration in seconds after which the block will be refreshed.
+If 0, the block will never be refreshed in front, only via a hook.

+#### reload_hooks (array)

+An array of hooks that will trigger a refresh for the block.

 ## How to display a block content.

 ```php
 echo wpucacheblocks_block('headersearch');